ibm-cloud-architecture/denim-compute/book/docs/showtime/run-solution.md

 ![](images/case-security13.png)

-##Create BPM user groups
+## Create BPM user groups

 - The solution has a number of BPM `Teams` defined that need to map to users and groups.
-To do that launch the `Process Admin Console` and then select `Server Admin` section.
-Within that select `User Management` and `Group Management` and type `denim` in `Select Group to Modify` and you should see the groups that have been created as a result of the `Team` definitions.
+To do that, launch the `Process Admin Console` and then select `Server Admin` section.

+- Within that select `User Management` and `Group Management` and type `denim` in `Select Group to Modify` and you should see the groups that have been created as a result of the `Team` definitions.

 ![](images/bpm-user-groups1.png)